QuanggDat/ShoeStore/README.md

-# Welcome to Detal-Clinic Repository 👋
+# Welcome to Shoe Store Project 👋

 ## You will find in this repository the following stuff:
 * Java source code